django-salesforce/django-salesforce/README.rst

      deleted_list = list(Lead.objects.filter(IsDeleted=True).query_all())

+-  **Migrations** - Migrations can be used for an alternate test database with SalesforceModel.
+Then all tables must have Meta `managed = True` and attributes db_table and db_column are required.
+(Migrations in SFDC will be probably never supported, though it was experimantally tested creation of a new simple table in sandbox if a development patch is applied and permissions increased.
+If anything would be implemented after all, a new attribute will be added to SalesforceModel for safe forward compatibility.
+Consequently, the setting `managed = True` can be considered safe as it is related only to the alternate non SFDC database configured by `SF_ALIAS`.)

 Introspection and special attributes of fields
 ----------------------------------------------
 Some Salesforce fields can not be fully used without special attributes.
 You